If you’ve attended community college, St. Edward’s will help you graduate faster with the transfer core complete status.

 How does the core complete status help me as a transfer student?

-Having a core complete status will allow students to have a seamless transferability of their general education coursework between institutions.
+Having a core complete status will allow students to have seamless transferability of their general education coursework between institutions.
 If you're completing your core curriculum at your local community college in Texas, it's a great way to save time and money prior to your transfer to St. Edward's.

 Do I save money if I'm core complete?

 There are many universities to choose from and researching which university is the best fit takes time.
 Aligning with the Texas core curriculum early allows for more flexibility with timing and transferring of courses.
-In most cases, a transfer student who is core complete may only have 2 years to invest once they transfer to their university, which ultimately saves you time and money.
+In most cases, a transfer student who is core complete may only have two years to invest once they transfer to their university, which ultimately saves you time and money.